auth0/docs/articles/native-platforms/ios-objc/05-linking-accounts.md

 #### ii.
 Use Auth0 Toolkit

-You might chose to avoid the Lock UI and only show the sign in options of 3rd parties, for example.
-In this case you'd be encouraged to read the [Custom Login](02-custom-login.md) tutorial.
-But here we'll have a quick outline.
+You might choose to avoid the Lock UI and only show the sign in options of third parties.
+If that's the case, you're encouraged to read the [Custom Login](02-custom-login.md) tutorial.
+Anyway, here is a quick outline.

 - Check that you have set up the URL Type with your app's bundle ID.
 - Check that you have on your `Application Support` panel, on the Auth0 web site, the `Allowed callback URLS` set up to handle this callback: